 Renewable in % Electricity Production

-IREDA, the Indian Renewable Energy Development Agency, financed the development of renewables.
-The Solar Energy Corporation of India (SECI), under the administrative control of the MNRE, manages the implementation of the Jawaharlal Nehru National Solar Mission (JNNSM), which aims to deploy 100 GW of solar power over 2010-2022.
+IREDA, the Indian Renewable Energy Development Agency, finances the development of renewables.
+SECI, Solar Energy Corporation of India, under MNRE, manages the implementation of the Jawaharlal Nehru National Solar Mission (JNNSM), which aims to deploy 100 GW of solar power over 2010-2022.

 Interactive Chart India Share of Renewables in Electricity Production (incl hydro)